Contextual Refinement of Higher-Order Concurrent Probabilistic Programs (Extended Version): Logic

 \subsection{Advanced Rules}

 Previously, we saw the standard coupling rule \ruleref{ht-couple} for coupling a $\Rand \tapebound$ on the left with one on the right under a bijective function.
 However, unsurprisingly, there are times where it is not the case that there is conveniently a single $\Rand$ of the same range on both programs.
-In those cases, \theaplog uses other advanced logical facilities and rules to establish the couplings.
+In those cases, \theaplog uses other advanced logical facilities and rules to establish the couplings. \diffred{In the following examples, we also move away from reasoning about programs of base types (e.g.~$\tnat$), to reasoning about programs of function types (e.g.~$A\ra B$), which requires nested Hoare triples. }

 {\textlog{batchImpl}} {\textlog{batchSpec}} {\textlog{batchImpl'}} \paragraph{Combining Samplings in Separate Threads} \theaplog supports rules for reasoning about programs that perform random samplings across different threads.
 Consider the batch sampling program $\batchimpl$ in \cref{fig:batch-sampling}, which is a generalization of $\fimpl$ from \cref{sec:introduction}.
 It computes $\Rand \tapebound$ and $\Rand \tapeboundB$ concurrently and returns the sum of the result with the first value multiplied by $(\tapeboundB+1)$.
 In other words, it aggregates two parallelized random samples to produce another one.
 We can show that this function returns a number that is uniformly distributed by showing its contextual equivalence to the function $\batchspec$ that directly samples from $\Rand ((\tapebound+1)\cdot(\tapeboundB+1)-1)$.